 For companies with in-house developers, push notifications can be done relatively easily by anyone with basic coding knowledge.
 If not, there are many solutions on the market that take the guesswork out of sending these push notifications and allow you to focus on finding the right message to send, and most importantly, the right audience to send it to.
-Tinyclues has developed connectors with Airship and Batch to make it easy to send targeted audiences between these solutions.
+Tinyclues has developed connectors with Airship and Batch, a French service that helps easily manage push notifications, to make it easy to send targeted audiences between these solutions.

 Crazy about push?

 Read a few of our favorite articles on the topic below.